 Drinking Hot Chocolate Before Bed - One Potential Downside

 Here's where things get a little tricky.
 Chocolate contains caffeine, a stimulant.
 Caffeine is not always the best to have in a drink before bedtime.
-So, while the warmth and comfort of hot chocolate might be relaxing, the caffeine could be working against you, and even disrupt sleep.
+So, while the warmth and comfort of hot chocolate might be relaxing, the caffeine could be working against you, and even disrupt your resting.

-If you're particularly sensitive to caffeine, drinking hot chocolate before bed could impact your sleep patterns and sleep quality.
+If you're particularly sensitive to caffeine, drinking hot chocolate before bed could impact your nighttime routine.
 You should probably also avoid energy drinks and other beverages with high caffeine content before bedtime.

 You could always opt for a warm cup of chamomile tea, peppermint tea, or valerian root.
 And if milk doesn't do your body dirty, you could go with golden milk - it's made with turmeric which has anti-inflammatory effects on the body and may promote relaxation.